Service Sparks: Advocacy Posters

 Symbols

 Ignite meaningful action that lights up the world through "Service Sparks" youth projects!
-Listen carefully to the problems and hurts expressed by others.
+Listen carefully to the community or personal needs expressed by others.
 Focus on an issue you care about and make a poster to simply communicate a message you want others to hear.
 Images and words together can inform and persuade to make change.

 SERVICE SPARKS